Holidays Calendar for January 26, 2023

 - 2013 Died: Patricia Lovell, Australian television host and producer, notable for her works in Australia, most remembered for Picnic at Hanging Rock.

-- 2011 Died: Gladys Horton, American R&B and pop singer, the founder and the leading singer of The Marvelettes.
+- 2011 Died: Gladys Horton, American R&B and pop singer, the founder and lead singer of The Marvelettes.

 - 2001 An earthquake in Gujarat, India, caused more than 20,000 deaths.